skenne21/SWapi-Box/README.md

 ## Goals of Project:

-1)Get comfortable whipping together React components on your own with the additional complexity of implementing React Router (if you want to).
+* Get comfortable whipping together React components on your own with the additional complexity of implementing React Router (if you want to).
-2)Write squeaky clean, well refactored code using ES6 syntax.
+* Write squeaky clean, well refactored code using ES6 syntax.
-3)Make informed design decisions to create a user-friendly application.
+* )Make informed design decisions to create a user-friendly application.
-4)Keep state based components to a minimum and leverage more functional components.
+* Keep state based components to a minimum and leverage more functional components.
-5)Use a modular architecture for your application file structure.
+* Use a modular architecture for your application file structure.
-6)Think deeply about React Lifecycle Methods.
+* Think deeply about React Lifecycle Methods.
-7)Use propTypes for every component receiving props.
+* Use propTypes for every component receiving props.

 ## Set Up